-The present (since January 2020) coronavirus pandemic has resulted in a marked reduction in the global consumption of fossil fuels, as is well reflected by plummeting value of oil and gas.
-It is interesting to follow the effect of this on the amount of atmospheric CO2.
+The present (since January 2020) coronavirus pandemic has resulted in a marked reduction in the global consumption of fossil fuels, as is well reflected by the value of oil and gas since then.
+It is therefore interesting to follow the effect of this on the amount of atmospheric $CO_2$ .

-By the end of November 2020 there is still no clear effect to be seen.
-The simple explanation for this is that the human contribution is too small compared to the numerous natural sources and sinks for atmospheric CO_2 to appear in diagrams showing the amount of atmospheric CO_2 (see, e.g., the diagrams on p.
+By the end of January 2021 there is still no clear effect to be seen.
+Presumably, the straightforward explanation for this is that the human contribution is too small compared to the numerous natural sources and sinks for atmospheric $CO_2$ to appear in diagrams showing the amount of atmospheric $CO_2$ (see, e.g., the diagrams on p.
 42-44).